Thinking about training to teach?

 Bursary and scholarship amounts are dependent on your chosen subject.
 To check how much you might be eligible for follow this link – Funding Options for Trainee Teachers

 The tuition fee will be charged at the start of the academic year.

 School Direct (Salaried)

 These places are aimed mainly at graduates with three or more years’ work experience and career changers.

 Trainees are employed by the school for the duration of the course.
 The school pays the university tuition fees and the school employs the trainee throughout the training programme, paying them a salary.
-Your salary would be confirmed, but is just over £17,500.
+Your salary would be confirmed, but is usually just over £18,000.
 Some schools may pay more for shortage subjects.

 There are tuition fees towards the PGCE element of the qualification.
 This fee is between £2,000 - £3,000 and depends on the awarding University.
 School Direct trainees on the salaried route are not eligible for bursaries or scholarships.

 You need Qualified Teacher Status (QTS) to be able to teach in a school in England as a qualified teacher.

 All our Warwick University programmes lead to the award of QTS and an additional academic (Postgraduate Certificate in Education - PGCE) qualification with masters credits.

 Programmes with the Cambridge Partnership lead to QTS and possibly PGCE.
 This will be discussed on an individual basis.